 Who Can Benefit from Memory Care?

-Read More: When is the Right Time to Move Your Loved One Into Memory Care?
+Read More: When Is the Right Time to Move Your Loved One Into Memory Care?

 Specialized Staff Training

+Assisted living and memory care members are both experienced in supporting seniors with ADLs.
 However, staff members at memory care facilities are trained to provide 24-hour personalized care to seniors with memory disorders.
 These caregivers are experts in preventing dangerous situations such as wandering or aggression.

-Activities & Amenities
+Activities and Amenities

+Many assisted living communities are like small cities.
+They often have a wide variety of amenities like gyms, beauty salons, libraries, transportation services, and more.
 Memory care facilities offer similar amenities, but the areas must be designed specifically for residents with memory loss or confusion.
 You can typically find color-coded walls and defined common areas.

 Services Offered